fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 # Drawbacks
 [drawbacks]: #drawbacks

+This feature sits uncomfortably in F#.
+Its addition to the .NET object model has been driven by C#, and its use in .NET libraries, and thus consuming and, to some extent, authoring IWSAMs is necessary in F#.
+However there are many drawbacks to its addition, documented below.

+Because of this, we will consider requiring a special opt-in before new IWSAMs are declared in F#.

+Some of the drawbacks are as follows:
-It is highly likely this feature will be used and abused to perform "max-abstraction" code in F#, using more and more abstraction (in this case over types constrained by IWSAMs) to try to get maximal code reuse, even at the cost of massive loss of code readability and simplicity.

-This kind of programming can be an enormous waste of time, as very often the amount of code successfully reused is very low, and the complexity in comprehending the corresponding frameworks high.
+**Encouraging Max-Abstraction.** It is highly likely this feature will encourage the practice of "max-abstraction" in F# - that is, using more and more abstraction (in this case over types constrained by IWSAMs) to try to get maximal code reuse, even at the cost of massive loss of code readability and simplicity.
+This kind of programming can be an enormous waste of time, as very often the amount of code successfully reused is very low, and the complexity in comprehending, using, debugging, extending and code-reviewing the corresponding frameworks high.

-It can also lead to extensive demands for more and more type-level computation, giving ever more obscure code that is abstract, general and impenetrable.
+**Subsequent demands for more type-level computation.**  This feature will lead to extensive demands for more type-level computation, giving ever more obscure code that is abstract, general and impenetrable.
 This in turn can give demand for more abstraction capabilities in the language.
+This will in turn feed the productivity-burning bonfire of max-abstraction.

-This can also lead to more and more requests for tooling to support compile-time type-level computation (compile-time debugging, profiling etc.).
-It can also be very difficult to debug at runtime too.
+**Subsequent demand for compiler support for type-level debugging, profiling etc.** Features in this space will lead to requests for tooling to support compile-time type-level computation (compile-time debugging, profiling etc.).
+Features in this space can also be very difficult to debug at runtime too, due to the numerous indirections and concepts encountered in even simple generic code.

-The use of nominal interfaces means there will be a proliferation of interfaces, one for each method.
+**A proliferation of complexifying micro-interfaces.** The use of nominal, declared interfaces means there will be a proliferation of interfaces, even to the granularity of one fully-generic interface for each method.
 The need to implement these explicitly will make the feature highly "rigid" and there will be a sea of complaints that the .NET Framework is not regular enough - that not enough interfaces are defined and that not enough types implement the those interfaces.

-Further, how many interfaces are "enough"?
+**No stable point in library design.**  How many micro-interfaces are "enough"?
 And how generic are they?
-There can never be enough of these - ultimately you end up with one method for every single categorizable concept in the entire .NET Framework.
+In truth there can never be enough of these - ultimately you end up with one method for every single categorizable concept in the entire .NET Framework.
 The appetite for such abstraction is never-ending, and largely futile, defeating other reasonable goals in software engineering.

+**Compiler and tooling slow-downs on large interface lists.**  The presence of enormous generic interface lists can cause compiler slow-down.
+No one ever expected such lists of interfaces in .NET, this is a volcano of hidden complexity lying under the simple type `double` or `decimal`.

-As an example, the `System.Double` type in .NET has now the following list of interfaces:
+To show that the above drawbacks are not imagined, consider the `System.Double` type in .NET 7.
+This now has the following list of interfaces:
 ```csharp
 public readonly struct Double :
     IComparable<double>